vmihalko/ksh/README.md

 7. Code style varies somewhat in this historic code base.
    Your changes should match the style of the code surrounding it.
    Indent with tabs, assuming an 8-space tab width.
-   Opening braces are on a line of their own, at the same identation level as their corresponding closing brace.
+   Opening braces are on a line of their own, at the same indentation level as their corresponding closing brace.
    Comments always use `/*`...`*/`.
 8. Good judgment may override this policy.